Argentina corn farmers launch a late planting blitz to avoid summer dryness

 "This year, the concern is justified," Heinzenknecht added.
 "Some areas are already very dry and could get worse."

-Total area expected to be planted with corn in Argentina is estimated by the exchange at 7.3 million hectares in 2021/22, up from 6.9 million hectares in the 2020/21 season.
+Total area expected to be planted with corn in Argentina is estimated by the exchange at 7.3 million hectares (18 million acres) in 2021/22, up from 6.9 million hectares in the 2020/21 season.

 "I planted early in places like Rojas and Trenque Lauquen (Buenos Aires province) where it had rained.
 I've postponed sowing in southern Cordoba, where it's all getting planted late due to dryness," said Argentine grower Francisco Santillan.

-(Reporting by Hugh Bronstein and Maximilian Heath, additional reporting by Karl Plume in Chicago and Ana Mano in Brazil, Editing by Rosalba O'Brien)
+(Reporting by Hugh Bronstein and Maximilian Heath, additional reporting by Karl Plume in Chicago and Ana Mano in Brazil, Editing by Rosalba O'Brien and Marguerita Choy)

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))